LuisPerazaRo/modulardissociation/README.md

 # Modular dissociation

 Welcome to the data and code sharing tutorial for the article “The functional brain favours segregated modular connectivity at old age unless targeted by neurodegeneration” which is currently under review.

+This paper is now in preprint format and can be downloaded from BioRxiv here: [Peraza et al. (under review)](https://www.biorxiv.org/content/early/2018/11/07/463810)

 ## Needed Toolboxes

 Below is a list of toolboxes/libraries used in my research report.
-All of these are open source and can be downloaded from thier original sources.
+All of these are open source and can be downloaded from their original sources.

 * [Brain Connectivity Toolbox (BCT)](https://sites.google.com/site/bctnet)
 * [MIT Matlab Tools for Network Analysis  for the MST](http://strategic.mit.edu/downloads.php?page=matlab_networks)